mattwebbio/rpi-webpage-display/README.md

 *Do not use under any circumstances where not being able to leave the browser is a priority, as this is in no way prevented.* Built for and tested on Raspbian Stretch running on a Pi Zero.

 # Install
 If you haven't completed any initial setup (imaged your SD card, logged in and completed setup, connected to the internet) do that first.
+Leave auto-login enabled.
 This script requires the desktop version of Raspbian (minimal won't work).

 First, inspect the code located in the [Install.sh](https://github.com/mattwebbio/rpi-webpage-display/blob/master/Install.sh) file prior to running it - then, to setup, run the following command (will work on local terminal *or* SSH):
 ```
 bash -c "$(curl -s https://raw.githubusercontent.com/mattwebbio/rpi-webpage-display/master/Install.sh)"
 ```

+# Modifying after install
+The 2 scripts called by cron (one for boot, optionally one for page refresh) are located in the user's home directory, at `~/rpi-webpage-display-atBoot.sh` and `~/rpi-webpage-display-Refresh.sh`.
+The page the browser is directed to can be adjusted in the `rpi-webpage-display-atBoot.sh` file, along with the other parameters.
+The refresh interval, if enabled, is pure cron and can be adjusted with the `crontab -e` command; see [here](https://help.ubuntu.com/community/CronHowto) for more info.